visgl/loaders.gl/modules/wms/docs/formats/wms.md

 | `DescribeLayer`    | `WMSLayerDescriptionLoader` | gets feature types of the specified layer or layers, which can be further described using WFS or WCS requests.
 This request is dependent on the Styled Layer Descriptor (SLD) Profile of WMS.                                      |
 | `GetLegendGraphic` | `ImageLoader`               | An image of the map's legend, giving a visual guide to map elements.                                                                                                                                                               |

 > Note that only the `GetCapabilities` and `GetMap` request types are are required to be supported by a WMS server.
-The response to `GetCapabilities` contains information about which request types are supported
+Information about which request types are supported is available in the response to `GetCapabilities` request.

 ## Map images